julianvollmer/MMM-NextGameWithPlayers/README.md

-# MMM-AllPlayers
+# MMM-NextGameWithPlayers

 This is a module for the [MagicMirror²](https://github.com/MichMich/MagicMirror/).

-Shows a table with all the players from your favorite team.
+Shows a table with all the players from your favorite team and the next Opponent.
+Based on [MMM-AllPlayers](https://github.com/julianvollmer/MMM-AllPlayers)
+The module is using [this API](http://api.football-data.org/index)

 ## Visualisation
 ![visualisation of the court](https://forum.magicmirror.builders/assets/uploads/files/1507461935811-all-player.png)